 The surgeon performs this operation using computerised images, which are generated by attaching infrared beacons to parts of your leg and to the operating tools.
 These are tracked on infrared cameras in the operating theatre.
 Results so far suggest that this may enable the new knee joint to be positioned more accurately.

-Most hospitals do not yet have the equipment to do this and only around 1% of knee replacements are performed in this way.
+Most hospitals don't yet have the equipment to do this and only around 1% of knee replacements are performed in this way.

 Patient-specific knee replacement

 This is a more recent advance in knee replacement surgery.
-A patient-specific alignment guide is created using magnetic resonance imaging (MRI) scans.
-This helps to create the best fitting technique for each individual patient's implant.
+A guide is created using magnetic resonance imaging (MRI) scans.
+This helps to create the best fitting implant for each patient.

-The potential advantage of this procedure is that the implant may last longer due to the most accurate fitting possible.
-However, as this is a new technique the results and the long term effects are not fully known yet.
+The potential advantage of this procedure is that the implant may last longer, as the most accurate fitting is used.
+However, as this is a new technique, the results and long-term effects aren't fully known yet.